 Currently, the maximum PPF investment limit per year is Rs 1.5 lakh.
 You can try out scenarios where this annual PPF limit is increased by say Rs 50,000 every 3-4 years.

 Note – The calculator assumes that you would invest the full amount as prescribed by the limit.
 But you can play around with the excel sheet and bypass this restriction yourself.

-The PPF interest rates too don’t remain same forever.
+The PPF interest rates too don’t remain the same forever.

 Realistic PPF Investment Scenario Testing